Connect with us

 It’s not a matter of if you’re going to break, but when.
 I barely held on last Tuesday when Jesse Craig, an incredibly gracious young man, took two of my Asheville Watchdog colleagues and me through the remains of a landslide-battered holler called Craigtown, where 11 members of his family died.

 The once peaceful area looks like planes from hell went on a two-mile bombing run down the mountain.
-Craig, 35, acknowledged that all the surviving family members, him, have their moments when it all hits again.
+Craig, 35, acknowledged that all the surviving family members, including him, have their moments when it all hits again.

 “There’s something that hits at the most unexpected time — it’s something so small and it just is the straw that breaks the camel’s back,” Craig said.
 “And you have a moment, and then you try to get up and pick yourself up and talk to your family and, you know, figure out what’s next.”